NguyenAndrew/jaz/README.md

 JAZ can use as many (or as little) http endpoints as you like.
 Choose what is best for your consumer!

-## Why jaz, when REST and GraphQL already exists
+## Why jaz, when REST and GraphQL already exists?

 jaz is compatible with both REST and GraphQL, but could out compete both of these paradigms in the future!